obeninteractive/easy-modal/readme.txt

 * Expedited Feature Requests
 * Setup Assistance

-= If you love it, Rate It =
-If you like the plugin please [rate it](http://wordpress.org/support/view/plugin-reviews/easy-modal "Easy Modal Ratings & Reviews").
+If you like the plugin please rate it.

 [Easy Modal Page](https://easy-modal.com "Easy Modal Page - Info, Demo and Discussion") - Info, Demo and Feature Discussion

 [Wizard Internet Solutions](http://wizardinternetsolutions.com "Website Design & Development") - Developers Site

-To be notified of plugin updates, [follow us on Twitter](http://twitter.com/EasyModal "Easy Modal on Twitter")!
+To be notified of plugin updates, [follow us on Twitter](http://twitter.com/EasyModal "Wizard Internet Solutions on Twitter")!

 == Installation ==
 1. Upload `Easy-Modal` folder to the `/wp-content/plugins/` directory